philipObiri/philipObiri/README.md

 # Philip Obiri - Full Stack Software Engineer 👨‍💻

-- I'm a results-driven software developer and tech-savvy professional with over 3 years of experience in software development.💖
+- I'm a results-driven software developer and tech-savvy professional with over 5 years of experience in web development.💖
 - I'm passionate about building scalable applications with great user experiences.💪🏼
 - I excel at working with key team members to identify and solve problems, taking ownership of development and challenges from start to finish. 💻
 - My development experience involves building solutions using multiple backend and frontend technologies.